EPCCed/Intro-to-HPC/content/Week4_Computer_Simulations/Computer_Simulations.md

 However, more recently, other disciplines, such as medicine (e.g. medical imaging, blood flow simulations, bone structure simulations), biology (e.g. ecosystem and environmental modelling) and economics became part of computational science as well.
 It is quite common nowadays to come across terms like computational economics or computational biology.

-If you want to know what sorts of applications are run on the UK’s national supercomputer ARCHER, visit the relevant page on the ARCHER website.
+If you want to know what sorts of applications are run on the UK’s national supercomputer ARCHER2, visit the relevant page on the ARCHER2 website.
 Is there anything that surprises you there?

 © EPCC at The University of Edinburgh